caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 We cannot know how `isRecent` is using `Email`.
 So in a way, it can be considered harder to read.
 I rather think that the implementation detail was hidden.
 On the other hand, the signature is enough to find out that information, the name helps, but is not the only source.

 Another use case is when several datatypes share several properties, but it makes no sense to have them in the same hierarchy.
-For example `Email` and `TimeProposed`, they both need a `timestamp`, they both could have an... `_id`.
+For example `Email` and `TimeProposed` need a `timestamp`, they also could have an... `_id`.
 It's possible to make a trait for `Timestamp` and another for `WithID`, and then this two classes would just implement those traits.
 I'm very skeptical about that solution.
 It seems to lead to a lot of entanglement.
 At least that's what I have seen in java codebases.
 I don't think that it can be done "right" by most people, including me.
 With typeclasses you just add an instance for that datatype.
 No meaningless hierarchies needed.

 The tradeoffs of typeclasses seems to be: hide information at the call site, but make the methods easier to understand and learn.
-And also add more domain constraints to your code, making it closer to correctness.
+And also add more domain constraints to your code at the type level, making it closer to correctness.

 # Bonus